carafelix/pandiff-vscode/README.md

 - Extension limited to epub, .odt, txt, md, html, docx, pdf, on the quickPick with no major reason to not overcrowd the list

+## Contribute

+* [Github](https://github.com/carafelix/pandiff-vscode)

 ## Release Notes

+### 0.0.47

+- Added feature for compare two revisions of the same file
 ### 0.0.4

-- removed the need for running commands on installation
+- Removed the need for running commands on installation
 ### 0.0.3

 - Implemented simple-git instead of using exec on cli commands
-- uses native pandiff function
+- Enable the use for native Pandiff function

-## Contribute

-* [Github](https://github.com/carafelix/pandiff-vscode)

 **Enjoy!**